paulmooreparks/Tortilla/README.md

 ## Project Status

 It's very early days for Maize, so don't expect too much in the way of application usability.
-So far, I've enabled a basic text- mode console for input and output.
+So far, I've enabled a basic text-mode console for input and output.
 Next, I'll start creating a file-system device.
 In the future I plan to port Clang or GCC to work with Maize binaries so that I can eventually port Linux to the virtual CPU.

-In the short term, I'm implementing a very basic OS over a simple BIOS.
+In the short term, I'm implementing a very basic OS over a simple BIOS ([core.asm](https://github.com/paulmooreparks/Tortilla/blob/master/core.asm)).
 It will provide a basic character-mode CLI to allow building and running simple Maize programs from within the virtual CPU environment.

 I'll eventually port Maize to a much lower-level language, likely either C++ or Rust.
 I started out with .NET and C# because I wanted to play with .NET Core, and that bought me immediate multi-platform support and a lot fewer headaches for writing code quickly and